Foley Alabama Attorneys

 Yes, pain and suffering can factor into compensation for injuries suffered in a boating accident.
 Your personal injury attorney can advise you about asking for damages for pain and suffering in your particular lawsuit.

 Yes, you can file a wrongful death claim if a loved one is killed in a boating accident.
 These cases proceed much like a wrongful death claim in a car accident.
-In these cases, you can be compensated for funeral and burial costs in addition to other types of damages.
+In these cases, you can be compensated for funeral and burial costs and other damages.

 Common Types and Causes of Boating Accidents